Learned iterative custom prior#

 Test the network.#

 We now test the learned unrolled network on the test dataset.
-In the plotted results, the Linear column shows the measurements back-projected in the image domain, the Recons column shows the output of our LISTA network, and GT shows the ground truth.
+In the plotted results, the first column shows the measurements back-projected in the image domain, the second column shows the output of our network, and the third shows the ground truth.

 trainer.test(test_dataloader)